-If you or a loved one have been injured as a result of an unnecessary or improperly inserted cardiac stent, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of an unnecessary or improperly inserted cardiac stent, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Medical malpractice and medical negligence are different but very much related in that medical malpractice…

 Amendments to the statutes that control medical malpractice cases in Indiana have imposed some roadblocks to filing…

 Medical malpractice occurs when a patient is harmed by a doctor, nurse, or other medical…